 We have seen that with some embedded scenarios, it is not "secure" enough to use the embedded iFrame URL to control these actions.
 For those scenarios, you can also control these actions by hiding or disabling them at the system-wide level, using the same options in the Admin Portal.
 Since the system administrator configures this, it is system-wide and more secure than using a URL.

-Some user preferences (and information) needs to be configurable with choices available to the end-user.
+Some user preferences (and information) need to be configurable with choices available to the end-user.
 The user profile and preferences are available from the user avatar menu.

 This is a functionality managed by the administrator who can determine what aspects of a user profile are visible and modifiable by the end-user.
 With this, a user can set their language, user profile information, etc. and self-manage their user account, right within the portal itself.